What is Search Engine Marketing: A Complete Guide for Beginners

 Understanding the Ad Auction

 The ad auction is at the heart of how search engines determine which ads appear on search engine results pages and in what order.
-Every time a user enters a search query, an ad auction occurs in real time.
+Whenever a user enters a search query, an ad auction occurs in real time.
 The outcome depends on several factors: your maximum bid for the keyword, the relevance of your ad copy to the search query, and the quality of your landing page.
+Google determines whether your bid and keywords qualify for the ad auction by evaluating the relevance of your keywords to the search query and the overall quality of your ads.

 Understanding how the ad auction works enables you to optimize your bids, refine your ad copy, and improve your landing pages, increasing your chances of securing top positions in search engine results and maximizing your return on investment.